Chamoy vs Stamp Me

 Reputation management

 Stamp Me doesn't offer any reputation management.
 No review collection, no Google review routing, no feedback capture.
-To manage your online reputation alongside Stamp Me, you'd need a separate tool at $50-$100/month — making your real cost $85-$155/month for what Chamoy includes at $50.
+To manage your online reputation alongside Stamp Me, you'd need a separate tool at $50-$100/month — making your real cost $85-$155/month, right in line with what Chamoy offers for $99 in a single platform.

 Chamoy includes reputation management in every plan.
 Happy customers get routed to Google reviews, unhappy ones to private feedback before they post a 1-star review.
 Loyalty and reputation in one platform, for less than what most restaurants pay for a basic punch card app plus a review tool.